How Does the Instagram Algorithm Work in 2023?

 In Instagram’s own words, there is no monolithic algorithm.
 Instead, Instagram uses “a variety of algorithms, classifiers, and processes, each with its own purpose.”

-• What time a post is shared.
+• The time a post is shared.

 • Your previous engagement on the platform.